Meet Our Team

 Jon DeGaynor, WG 93, has been in the automotive industry for more than 35 years.
 He has spent a large part of his career at the intersection between operations, technology, and strategy working to bring new technology and transformation to multiple organizations.
 He has held leadership roles in multiple levels of the industry supply chain – OEM, Tier 1, Tier 2 and aftermarket companies.
 His varied experiences have provided he and his family the opportunity to live in France and Asia during his career.

-He is currently the Executive Chairman of Racing and Performance, Inc, an automotive performance systems supplier in the aftermarket space.
+He is currently the President and CEO of Methode Electronics.
 He is also a strategic advisor to multiple small companies that are working to refine and transform their strategies and product portfolios.
-Prior to his retirement in Feb 2023, he was president and chief executive officer of Stoneridge, Inc. since March 2015.
+He was president and chief executive officer of Stoneridge, Inc. from March 2015 to February 2023.
 In that time, the 58-year-old company was transformed in areas of product strategy and portfolio, organizational structure, leadership capability and financial performance.
 The transformation led to the creation of segment leading safety systems (MirrorEye), industry recognition (Automotive News PACE Award in 2020), commercial success ($3.4B business backlog and growth of 9% CAGR over next 5 years) and significant shareholder value creation.

 Prior to joining Stoneridge, he was the vice president, strategic planning, and innovation of Guardian Industries Corp., (“Guardian”), a manufacturer of industrial glass and other building products for commercial, residential, and automotive applications.
 From 20082014, he served as the vice president, business development and managing director of Asia for SRG Global, Inc., a Guardian company and manufacturer of chrome plated parts for the automotive, commercial truck and consumer goods industries.
 He was the chief operating officer, international for Autocam Corporation, a manufacturer of precisionmachine components for the automotive industry, from 20052008.
 At the start of his career, he held positions of increasing responsibility with General Motor and Delphi Corporation from 19882005.